hamidgasmi/training.computerscience.cloud.aws/README.md

 - It control traffic leaving the subnets
 - It has an interface in every subnet known as the "Subnet+1" address (is it the ENI?)
 - It's fully managed by AWS
-- It is highly available and scalable
+- It's highly available and scalable

 </details>